 Mr. Media is recorded live before a studio audience of baseball fans who come alive on Opening Day and literally go into hibernation after the last out of the World Series each season… in the new new media capital of the world… St. Petersburg, Florida!

 If you’re a lifelong baseball fan, the kind who consumes everything there is to know about the sport, from daily box scores and summaries for all 30 MLB teams to Bob Costas documentaries to collecting newsletters from the Society for American Baseball Research, a new collection of rare baseball star photos may not be cause for celebration.

 But what if the photos were yours?

-ANDY STRASBERG audio excerpt: “I was a very good friend with Eddie Matthews and his wife Judy.
+ANDY STRASBERG podcast excerpt: “I was a very good friend with Eddie Matthews and his wife Judy.
 When Eddie passed away, I kept on my friendship with Judy.
 She opened up all her photo albums and said, ‘Pick whatever you think would be the most interesting.’
 I picked that one (of Eddie coming out of the shower).
 She laughed.”

 You can LISTEN to this interview with ANDY STRASBERG, author of BASEBALL FANTOGRAPHY, by clicking the audio player above!

 What if they were rare, previously unpublished candid camera shots of the game’s heroes, unfiltered by team publicists and the baseball card companies?

 And what if the accompanying captions and memories were those of fans just like you instead of sportswriters?

 That would also be Baseball Fantography: A Celebration in Snapshots and Stories from the Fans, written by Andy Strasberg and featuring a forward by Bob Costas.